saustin-aviatrix/aviatrix-gke-demo/README.md

     ```bash
     gcloud auth login
     ```

+### Once you have built the environment

+1. Go into CoPilot DCF and check the last 2 rules.
+These are denies, but left as permits so it doesnt block traffic if you have other rules in place.
+You can check the monitor logs to see if anything is hitting those rules that you dont expect.
+Once you have confirmed, change those 2 rules to deny.

 2. Get credentials for the cluster you want to manage.
 Replace `gke-frontend-cluster` and `us-west1-a` with your cluster's name and zone.
     ```bash
     gcloud container clusters get-credentials gke-frontend-cluster --zone=us-west1-a